pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

  [![Camera usage][camera_use]][camera_use]

-The idea here is that you can use the camera to place the waves of enemies.
+The idea here is that you can use the Unity editor to set the enemies.
 This gives you a **ready to use level editor**.

 Once again, it's a choice, not science ;).But I truly think that using Unity editor as a level editor is valuable, unless you have time, money and dedicated level designers that need special tools.